• Disease Overview

 Treatment

 The treatment of individuals with MWS should be directed towards the needs of each individual.
 It may be necessary for a team of specialists to work together and plan for the best strategy to enable each individual to reach their full potential.
-Just like each individual will be different, the treatment plan will be unique and best discussed with the health professionals involved in the care plan.
+Just like each individual is different, the treatment plan will be unique and best discussed with the health professionals involved in the care plan.

 Treatment of Hirschsprung disease usually involves surgery to relieve bowel obstruction.
 A temporary bowel opening of the colon is made in the abdominal wall (colostomy) and a second surgery is performed later to remove the non-functioning section of the colon and rejoin the healthy sections of bowel.
 Other surgeries may be performed to treat specific congenital anomalies such as heart defects and urinary tract abnormalities.

-In some cases, seizures have been resistant to treatment in childhood but appear to be more easily managed in adolescents and adults.
+In some patients, seizures have been resistant to treatment in childhood but appear to be more easily managed in adolescents and adults.
 It is rare for an individual with MWS to regress in their cognitive or motor skills.
 However, a subset of individuals who have regression have been found to have electrical status epilepticus during sleep (ESES), that once treated, has resulted in improvements in skills that were lost.

 In individuals who do not have a functional spleen, giving specific immunizations and sometimes daily antibiotics may be considered.